-- Cell phone information. - Privacy and/or HIPAA statement(s), only if essential to your position. - An additional address line for another campus location, if essential to your position. - Pronouns may be inserted to help individuals share their preferred gender identity. - Certain badges pertinent to your job may be allowed. - Badge and/or award icons may be placed following the mission statement, i.e. HEED, Safe Zone, Atixa etc. - Please contact communications@atsu.edu with the badges you would like to add for review.
+- Privacy and/or HIPAA statement(s), only if essential to your position. - · An additional address line for another campus location, if essential to your position. - Pronouns may be inserted to help individuals share their - Certain badges pertinent to your job may be allowed. - Badge and/or award icons may be placed following the mission statement, i.e. HEED, Safe Zone, Atixa etc. - Please contact communications@atsu.edu with the badges you would like to add for review.